jpgmv1998/reproducible_paper_template/randomReferences.md

 [tidyfast](https://tysonbarrett.com/tidyfast/) - provide fast and efficient alternatives to some tidyr (and a few dplyr) functions using data.table under the hood.

 [dbplyr](https://dbplyr.tidyverse.org/) - dbplyr is the database backend for dplyr.
 It allows you to use remote database tables as if they are in-memory data frames by automatically converting dplyr code into SQL.

+[sparklyr](https://spark.rstudio.com/) - Spark is a unified analytics engine for large-scale data processing.
+Spark can scale in ways that R simply can’t.

 #### Spatial Data Manipulation